 When the nerve is entrapped in its tunnel the swelling that occurs around the nerve and the ensuing scarring of the nerve inhibit blood flow to the nerve.
 As the ankle joint continues to move the nerve is further compressed and the ability of the nerve to properly function is diminished.

 Below is an anatomical diagram of the band, known as the laciniate ligament represented by the white arrow pressing against the nerve, while the yellow arrow is pointing to the nerve itself.

 Causes of this syndrome include trauma such as a fall, acute or chronic pronation of the foot that creates excessive pressure on the inside of the ankle.
 Additionally, a tendonitis of the tendon that passes through the tunnel can create similar symptoms because as the tendon swells it creates excessive pressure within the confined area putting pressure on the nerve.
-A such as a ganglion cyst in the canal will also put excessive pressure on the nerve, again creating similar symptoms.
+A such as a ganglion cyst, or lipoma in the canal will also put excessive pressure on the nerve, again creating similar symptoms.

 Below is an example of pronation.
 See how the arch has collapsed.
 This creates excessive tension on the inside of the ankle thus causing pressure on the nerve.